 - Bruny Island Premium Wines – This is Australia’s most Southern winery.
 Wine Tastings are $5 AUD, and you can have lunch overlooking the vineyards.

 (We stayed with a beautiful family in Hobart that we met on Couchsurfing.
 Thank you to the Prichard family for welcoming us into your home and for all the recommendations.
-Our visit to Tassie was truly better because of you guys!)
+Our visit to Tassie was truly AMAZING because of you guys!)

 Next on the Tassie bucket list – Cradle Mountain!